 Apathy and lack of motivation

 The incidence of degenerative joint disease (DJD) is particularly high in older adults, although symptoms of disease may not manifest in all individuals who have radiographic changes (Lawrence et al., 2008).
 The pain and musculoskeletal changes associated with DJD can result in contractures and progressive immobility if not appropriately treated.
 In addition, podiatric problems associated with degenerative changes in the feet (eg, bunions and hammertoes) can likewise cause pain and contractures.
 These changes can result in painful ambulation and a subsequent decrease in the older individual's willingness and ability to ambulate.
-Patients who have had a stroke resulting in partial or complete hemiparesis/paralysis, spinal cord injury resulting in paraplegia or quadriplegia, fracture or musculoskeletal disorder limiting function, or prolonged bed rest after surgery or acute ...
+Patients who have had a stroke resulting in partial or complete hemiparesis/paralysis, spinal cord injury resulting in paraplegia or quadriplegia, fracture or musculoskeletal disorder limiting function, or prolonged bed rest after surgery or acute illness are ...